clarkio/streaming-guide/content.md

     - have a secrets/brb/some scene to hide your screen when working with any passwords, api keys, etc.
   - Consider using a VPN

+### Visibility

+EyLuismi: something interesting maybe is to zoom text or different parts of the screen, don't know if you have talked about it

+  - making the content visible on small screens and not just large screens
+    - think mobile app or browser